anujsinghwd/cric-stats-api/README.md

 3. **Create a .env File**

-- **NOTE: for testing purpose added the .env file with credentials**

   Create a .env file in the root directory of your project to configure environment variables.
 Example:
    ```bash
    PORT=3000